grnet/synnefo/docs/install-guide-debian.rst

 Add a Public Network
 ----------------------

-Cyclades supports different Public Networks on different Ganeti backends.
-After connecting Cyclades with our Ganeti cluster, we need to setup a Public Network for this Ganeti backend (`id = 1`).
+After connecting Cyclades with our Ganeti cluster, we need to setup a Public Network.
 The basic setup is to bridge every created NIC on a bridge.

 .. code-block:: console